 We did try to buy here (sight-unseen, naturally) but couldn’t make the finances work.
 No trace of our UK credit history.
 A cruel and ironic reversal of our US move, where we waited a frustrating two years, while establishing credit.
 That coincided with a spike in house prices/interest rates.
 This time, the wait will be shorter (we hope) and the market isn’t too crazy…yet.
 A huge range of prices and sizes here.
 Something like this (just around the corner from us) would be nice, though a little beyond our means right now…

-As I now write, it’s almost two weeks since we arrived –life is full of distractions presently, so I’ve struggled to complete this post.
-But now most of the big stuff has been sorted.
-Easier/cheaper than expected so far.
-We’ve even bought a car –this MINI Clubman, which we pick up tomorrow.
-Ironically, much larger and practical than we had in Sac.
+As I now write, it’s almost two weeks since we arrived –life is full of distractions, so I’ve struggled to complete this post.
+But now most of the big stuff is sorted, and it’s been easier/cheaper than expected.
+Not so cheap is our new car –this MINI Clubman Cooper S, which we pick up tomorrow.
+Ironically, much larger and more practical than we had in Sac.
 And we don’t even have a driveway, let alone a garage.

 So, what next?
 Ultimately, we’d love to make a career of buying and selling houses.
 We’d also love to build our own modernist home.
 First, we have lives to re-start, relationships to re-form, and a town to get re-acquainted with.
 Posting frequency won’t be high (for a while, at least) but we’ll continue sharing our story here, and on Instagram, with the odd California flashback, no doubt With a shift in focus, we’re expecting some fallout, but we’d love you to stick around for the next chapter.